mobizt/ESP-Mail-Client/src/README.md

-## ESP_Mail_Session type data
+## Session_Config type data

-The following properties are available from the ESP_Mail_Session data type.
+The following properties are available from the Session_Config data type.

 This data type is used for storing the session info about the server and login credentials.